meltyourface/blank/posts/Pathworkings/Opening-and-Closing-Mantras-for-Spiritual-Practices/index.md

 **Visualization**: Envision a soft, soothing light descending from the heavens and spreading across the Earth, imparting peace and kindness to all beings.

-Physical Gesture: Open your arms wide, palms facing outwards, as if releasing the energy of the sacred space and embracing the world.
+**Physical Gesture**: Open your arms wide, palms facing outwards, as if releasing the energy of the sacred space and embracing the world.

 By incorporating these mantras into your Pathworking practice, you can facilitate powerful spiritual exploration, self-discovery, and inner growth, while maintaining a harmonious connection with the divine, grounding energies, and protective forces.
 Use these mantras mindfully, applying the suggested visualizations, gestures, and tools to enhance their efficiency.